abeloa3411/fake-ecommerce-store-api/README.md

 you can use this free api.The api is good for learning, teaching and testing purposes only.
 Enjoy it and feel free to contribute and alert incase of any errors

+### Why

+I made this api for teaching purposes only, In a case for a frontend website i found it hard to using lorem ipsum, hence created the api with mongodb node and express It is also good for testing purposes.

 ### Resources

 products: url to be posted soon